 Hurdygurdy Creek drains a 29-square mile area circumscribed by Bear Basin and Hurdygurdy Buttes, the west slope of Fox Ridge and Gordon Mountain.
 Little Jones Creek, a tributary to the Middle Fork Smith River supports resident rainbow and cutthroat trout.
 This resident trout population has been the focus of intensive fisheries research for the past decade.
 In addition to their inherent refugia values, these watersheds provide very stable flows of cold, clean water to the main forks of the Smith River — especially important to salmonids residing in the main stem during the late summer and early fall.
 Protection of these watersheds will further secure the future of California’s finest wild river system.

-The lands acquired in Phase III of the Hurdygurdy Purchase include land in the headwaters of Little Jones Creek, a designated recreational river under the Wild and Scenic Rivers Act.
+The lands added to the Smith National Recreation Area include land in the headwaters of Little Jones Creek, a designated recreational river under the Wild and Scenic Rivers Act.
 Little Jones Creek may provide habitat for a genetically distinct population of coastal cutthroat trout that has been isolated by impassible falls near its junction with the Middle Fork of the Smith River.

 Please Write a Letter: Download and review the sample letter using the link below.
 Review and personalize your letter, then follow the instructions below to send it to Senator Feinstein.